keitheous/zendesk_ticket_viewer/README.md

   bundle install
   ```

-  - You might be required to `gem install bundler` before bundle install
+  - You might be required to install bundler gem with `gem install bundler` prior to bundle install

 ### Rspec, Rubocop & Launching the App